askap-vast/vast-tools/VASTDROPBOX.md

 get_vast_pilot_dbx.py --download-epoch 1 --output VAST_DOWNLOAD
 ```
 This will place the EPOCH01 directory in `VAST_DOWNLOAD`.

+#### Downloading fields required

+1. Run `find_sources.py` for your sources and you will obtain an output like so:
+    ```
+    ra,dec,name,sbid,field_name
+    321.749583333333,-44.2686111111111,Q 2123-4429B,9673,VAST_2112-43A
+    348.945,-59.0544444444444,ESO 148-IG02,9673,VAST_2256-56A
+    ```
+    **Tip**: The input here is only looking for the `field_name` column.
+So it's also possible to pass a CSV file with just that column header and the fields you want.

+2. Pass this output to `get_vast_pilot_dbx.py` to download only these fields.
+In addition, in this example we assume that we only want the combined Stokes I field, and rms images and the selavy component files (txt format only).

+    The command for this becomes:
+    ```
+    get_vast_pilot_dbx.py --find-fields-input find-fields-ouput.csv --output VAST_DOWNLOAD --stokesI-only --skip-xml --skip-bkg-images --skip-qc --skip-islands --combined-only
+    ```
+    **Tip**: If you've already run `--available-files` you can pass the output to the script in this mode using `--find-fields-available-files-input available_files.txt`.
+Then the script won't have to re-fetch all the available files.

 #### Downloading a user selected set of files